 Lloydminster unemployment rates dip heavily on both sides

-Lloydminster unemployment rates fell drastically on both sides last month.
+Lloydminster unemployment rates see different results on both sides of the border.
 (File Photo)

 Unemployment rates on both sides of the Border City fell drastically in October.
 Despite the increase in jobs, the Alberta side sits almost two full percentage points less than the Saskatchewan side.